 Since kidney stones cause most cases of acute unilateral obstructive uropathy, preventing these from forming can lower your risk of having a blockage.

 You can reduce your chances of having kidney stones by drinking six to eight glasses of water each day.
-Your doctor might recommend that you drink more if you have a history of kidney stones.
+Your doctor might recommend more if you have a history of kidney stones.

-Avoid eating foods that are high in sodium, since a high salt intake can increase the risk of having kidney stones.
-You might also benefit from eating fewer foods that are high in oxalates, an organic acid found in beets, rhubarb, spinach, blackberries, and soy products.
+Keep an eye on how much salty food you eat, since too much sodium can increase your risk of having kidney stones.
+You may also look out for how many oxalates you eat.
+Oxalates are organic acids found in beets, rhubarb, spinach, blackberries, and soy products.
 This might help if you’re prone to developing a specific type of kidney stone called a calcium oxalate stone.